 How visit spacing fits peak months

-Our public program descriptions talk about visits every few weeks through the season so the barrier stays fresh on vegetation.
-Peak oriented plans concentrate visits between Memorial Day and Labor Day for families who want focused coverage during the busiest outdoor window.
-Full season plans extend that rhythm earlier and later.
-None of that is a one size fits all paragraph on a truck door; we measure your lot and match a schedule to the program you pick, which you can explore on mosquito control and tick control.
+Our programs schedule visits every few weeks through the season so the barrier stays fresh on vegetation.
+Peak concentrates visits between Memorial Day and Labor Day for families who want focused coverage during the busiest outdoor window.
+Platinum, Gold, and Silver extend that rhythm earlier and later.

 Outdoor rooms and rainy stretches

 June and July bring thunderstorms.
-Quick downpours can refresh pockets of moisture in pots, gutters, and low spots.
+Quick downpours refresh pockets of moisture in pots, gutters, and low spots.
 August often mixes dry spells with humid nights.
-Those swings are normal in Salem, Londonderry, and Rochester alike.
 Technicians continue to treat resting sites on shrubs and perimeter plantings because adult mosquitoes use them between rains.
-If you added irrigation for new sod, mention it when you use contact so we understand how your soil dries between visits.

 Ticks through the summer social calendar